wygu3/pdfsum/README.md

 - Upload up to 100 PDF files
 - Summarize PDFs using OpenAI's GPT API
+- **Visual analysis** of PDF charts, diagrams, and layouts using GPT-4V
 - Save summaries with timestamps to a persistent SQLite database
 - Search for summaries by filename, content, or tags
 - Sort summaries by date, filename, PDF size, or ID